 © Martinmark | Dreamstime.com

 So if you’re “feeling sleepy all the time,” which of the above fatigue causes might apply to you?
 You may need to engage the services of a qualified integrative physician to help you sort through the various fatigue causes, run the necessary tests, and develop a strategy that deals with the root cause of your persistent tiredness.
-Understanding the root causes is the first step to recovery.
+Understanding the root causes, as we hear so often, is the first step to recovery.

 Silverman MN, Hein CN, et al. Neuroendocrine and immune contributors to fatigue.
 PM R. 2010 May; 2(5): 338-346.